wormhole-foundation/wormhole-docs/learn/governance/faq.md

 The main components of MultiGov include:

-- Hub Chain - central coordination point for governance activities
+- **Hub chain** - central coordination point for governance activities
-- Spoke Chains - additional chains where token holders can participate in governance
+- **Spoke chains** - additional chains where token holders can participate in governance
-- Wormhole Integration - enables secure cross-chain message passing
+- **Wormhole integration** - enables secure cross-chain message passing
-- Governance Token - allows holders to participate in governance across all integrated chains
+- **Governance token** - allows holders to participate in governance across all integrated chains